johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - Use 'link' tags with rel="alternate" and hreflang="..."
 To link to the same content in different languages
   - SSR --> Server dynamically generates the page
   - CSR --> JS dynamically adds language-specific content while maintaining page structure.

+- `How do you serve your pages for feature-constrained browsers?`
+  - Graceful degradation : Use modern browser features, disabling or replacing them in older browsers
+  - Progressive enhancement : Offers consistent functionality across all browsers with extra features for modern ones.
+  - caniuse.com
+  - Autoprefixer : Automatic vendor prefix insertion
+  - Modernizr : JS library for detecting HTML5 and CSS3 features and handling browser compatibility by providing alternative content or styles
+  - @support : for example --> If "@supports (display: flex)" supports, it can apply